yehudasa/ceph-pr-archive/doc/mgr/ansible_orchestrator.rst

     # ceph mgr module disable ansible-orchestrator

-Enable the Ansible orchestrator module and use it with the :ref:'CLI <orchestrator-cli-module>':
+Enable the Ansible orchestrator module and use it with the :ref:`CLI <orchestrator-cli-module>`:

 ::